rust-lang/surveys/surveys/2023-annual-survey/questions.md

 >
 > Allow the cohort to mention specific language features they might be eagerly waiting for, see https://github.com/rust-lang/surveys/pull/234/files#r1347633041

+### Which of these problems do you recall encountering within the last year?

+Type: select all that apply (optional)

+- Implementing things on tuples
+- Splitting things across crates
+- Having to do iterator implementations manually
+- Not being able to do enough in const fn
+- Needing to drop down to C ABI for rust plugins
+- Async
+- Traits and generics
+- Borrow checker
+- Macros
+- Other (please specify)

+> **justification**
+>
+> Conversely, try asking which /problems/ they encountered and let the Rust project figure out what is needed to improve in these areas

+### How do you build your Rust projects?

+Type: select all that apply (optional)

+- I use Cargo
+- I use some other build system
+- I combine Cargo and another build system
+- If you use Cargo with (or just use) other build systems, which ones do you use? (open response)

+> **justification**
+>
+> cargo team expressed interest in this, see https://rust-lang.zulipchat.com/#narrow/stream/246057-t-cargo/topic/Rust.20survery.202023/near/393816653

+### How do you download crates to build Rust projects?

+Type: select all that apply (optional)

+- I use crates.io
+- I use a custom/local/company registry
+- I use a mirror of crates.io
+- I don't know

+> **justification**
+>
+> It could be interesting to know how many people use crates.io vs some custom/local/company registry, and how many people are even aware of what registry do they use.
+See issue surveys#236.

+### Do you agree with the following statements on Rust stability?

+Type: matrix (optional)

+Statements:

+- I can upgrade the *stable* compiler version without fear of my code failing to compile
+- I can upgrade the *nightly* compiler version without fear of my code failing to compile
+- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code
+- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code

+Rating:

+- Agree
+- Disagree

+> **justification**
+>
+> When want to get an impression of how stable the compiler *feels*.
+Impressions are more important than hard numbers as
+> not all users define stability in the same way the compiler does.

 ## The Rust community

 ### Roughly how often do you engage in the following Rust community activities?